andrew/ultimate-awesome/README.md

 - [awesome-decentralized-identity](https://github.com/brandonhimpfen/awesome-decentralized-identity) - A curated list of awesome resources, tools, frameworks, and educational content related to Decentralized Identity (DID) and Self-Sovereign Identity (SSI).
 Decentralized Identity enables individuals to own, control, and share their digital identities securely without relying on centralized authorities.
 - [awesome-decentralized-systems](https://github.com/brandonhimpfen/awesome-decentralized-systems) - A curated list of awesome resources, tools, frameworks, and educational content related to Decentralized Systems.
 Decentralized systems are designed to operate without central authority, using peer-to-peer networks and distributed consensus mechanisms to enable more resilient, secure, and scalable applications.
 - [awesome-digitalocean](https://github.com/brandonhimpfen/awesome-digitalocean) - A curated list of tools, services, tutorials, integrations, and best practices for building, deploying, and scaling applications on DigitalOcean.
-- [awesome-digital-rights](https://github.com/brandonhimpfen/awesome-digital-rights) - A curated list of resources, organizations, tools, and readings focused on digital rights, freedom of expression, privacy, access to information, and internet governance.
 - [awesome-drone-laws-by-country](https://github.com/brandonhimpfen/awesome-drone-laws-by-country) - A curated list of resources, databases, and official sources on drone laws, regulations, and UAV/UAS policies around the world.
 - [awesome-drone-photography-cinematography](https://github.com/brandonhimpfen/awesome-drone-photography-cinematography) - A curated list of tools, cameras, tutorials, techniques, regulations, filters, workflows, apps, and resources for drone photography and cinematography.
 - [awesome-ethereum](https://github.com/brandonhimpfen/awesome-ethereum) - A curated list of awesome tools, libraries, frameworks, educational content, and community resources for Ethereum, the world’s leading smart contract platform.
 This list covers everything from getting started with Ethereum to advanced development and DeFi applications.